anselmoferreira/printer_forensics_source_code/README.md

 3. How the source code works
 ============================

 The source code is divided on folders.
-There are three folders.
-One of them is applied to Frames of documents, the other on Characters and other on Documents.
-We are planning to put all the folders and source code until 2015.
 The first folder uploaded is the one applied on Frames (on which we found better results).
 The version of the Matlab used in this code is Matlab 2012.

 To run the code, just run main.m.
 There will be a menu showed to you where you will choose one of the five methods proposed in the paper.
 We are not making available the inter-approach feature fusion approaches (CTGF_MDMS and CTGF_GLCM_MDMS) because they are straighforward: just run each method separately and after that concatenate the feature vectors.